-- Commence the game.
-Whoever has Miss Scarlet gets to take the first turn, then the play goes around the table starting with the person on that player's left side.
+- At the start of the game, whoever has Miss Scarlet gets to take the first turn, then the play goes around the table starting with the person on that player's left side.

 - When you enter a room, stop moving even if you have more spaces left on your turn.
 As the game progresses, try to get into a different room on each turn.
 When you land in a room that has a secret passageway you can take it directly to another room on your next turn.

 - Make a guess about the solution to the murder, wherein you announce the suspect, the room where the crime took place (which must be the room that you're in), and the weapon.
 For example, you may guess "Mrs. Scarlet in the kitchen with the wrench."
 In doing so, you then move the suspect and the weapon into the room you're in.